 - Meat thermometer

-- Toss your stuffed pork chops in the slow cooker along with some broth or other cooking liquid.
-You'll end up with moist, fork-tender pork chops that can be cooking while you're going about your daily business.
-Cook boneless chops for about seven hours on low and cook bone-in chops for 8 to 10 hours on low.
+Toss your stuffed pork chops in the slow cooker along with some broth or other cooking liquid.
+You'll end up with moist, fork-tender pork chops that can cook while you're going about your daily business.
+Cook boneless chops for about seven hours on low and cook bone-in chops for eight to 10 hours on low.

 - Kansas City Steak Company: How to Cook Stuffed Pork Chops?